seanap/Audible.com-Search-by-Album/readme.md

 *Audible is really bad at providing this data

 ## To Use:
-Pull and set the tags:
+Pull and set the tags
-![alt text](https://i.imgur.com/AjJbUqE.png "Tag Source") Set/fix the track numbers by hitting `ctrl-k`
+![alt text](https://i.imgur.com/AjJbUqE.png "Tag Source")

+Set/fix the track numbers by hitting `ctrl-k`

-Then set the filename and folder structure by clicking the Tag-Filename button:
+Then set the filename and folder structure by clicking the Tag-Filename button
 ![alt text](https://i.imgur.com/KJGD4sE.png "Tag-Filename")

 `Format String = %albumartist%\%series%\%year% - %album%\%album% (%year%) - pt$num(%track%,2)`